 Planting Tips for Vincas

-The new vincas on the market are easier to start from seed than their predecessors.
+The newer vincas are easier to start from seed than their predecessors.
 They do take time to flower, however, so start seeds indoors at least 10 weeks before your average last frost.
-Cover the seeds enough to ensure darkness, and use supplemental heat if necessary to provide an ideal germination temperature of 75 degrees F.
+Cover the seeds enough to ensure darkness, and use supplemental heat if necessary to provide an ideal germination temperature of 75 F.

 Fertilize vincas every two weeks with a balanced flower fertilizer to help these prolific performers keep up the blooming momentum.
 Vincas are free-flowering and self-cleaning, and no deadheading is necessary.

 Vinca is drought tolerant, but if you notice the leaves start to curl, it’s time for a drink.
-Water at the base of the plant, rather than overhead, to prevent the two diseases that primarily affect vinca plants, including branch blight and root rot.
+Water at the base of the plant, rather than overhead.
+This helps prevent the two diseases that primarily affect vinca plants, which are branch blight and root rot.

 Garden Design With Vinca

-Who couldn't use another fuss-free garden plant?
-The low care nature of vinca plants helps them succeed in window boxes and other garden containers.
+The low-care nature of vinca plants helps them succeed in window boxes and other garden containers.
 Pair them with other heat and sun lovers like million bells, moss rose, lantanas, or penta flowers.
 These flowers will grow more prolifically as temperatures rise, keeping your sultry summer days full of color until fall.

 Top Vinca Varieties